-- 1. In the SNMP Poller template, complete the monitor information fields. - This includes selecting the network device Element or Element group to which this service monitor will be assigned.
+- 1. In the SNMP Poller template, complete the monitor information fields. - This includes selecting the network device Element or Element group to which this service monitor is assigned.
 For more information on configuring monitor information fields, see Monitor Identification. - 2.
 In the SNMP Polling Settings section, click Add OID. - The Add OID pop-up window appears. - 3.
-Select an object using one of the two methods: - Enter a MIB object identifier (e.g., .1.3.6.1.2.1.1.1) in the Manual OID field, then press the Enter key. - The MIB tree will expand to display the branch of the inputted object, and the information panel will update to show its description. - Navigate the MIB tree to manually locate the object. - 4.
-In the Test Against section, select a network device to which this SNMP Poller will be assigned, then click Test.

-Performing this step ensures the OID is available on the Element.
-If the test is successful, you will see a message similar to the following:
+Select an object using one of the two methods: - Enter a MIB object identifier (e.g., .1.3.6.1.2.1.1.1) in the Manual OID field, then press the Enter key. - The MIB tree expands to display the branch of the inputted object, and the information panel updates to show its description. • Navigate the MIB tree to manually locate the object. - 4.
+In the Test Against section, select the network device to which you want to assign this SNMP Poller, and then click Test. - Performing this step ensures the OID is available on the Element.
+If the test is successful, a message appears similar to the following:

 '''

 OK 1 result for .1.3.6.1.2.1.1.1

-Cisco IOS Software, C3750 Software (C3750-IPBASE-M), Version 12.2(35)SE5, RELEASE SOFTWARE (fc1)
+Cisco IOS Software, C3750 Software (C3750-IPBASE-M), Version 12.2(35)SE5, RELEASE SOFTWARE (fcl)

 Copyright (c) 1986-2007 by Cisco Systems, Inc.

 Compiled Thu 19-Jul-07 19:15 by nachen

 '''